The jury is out.

 Account-based marketing is one of the most effective business strategies we have.
 But what do you do when your ABM team is maxed out on accounts?

-First, let’s look at one of the biggest barriers to scaling ABM operating: getting enough content.
+First, let’s look at one of the biggest barriers to scaling ABM operations: getting enough content.

 It’s a huge misconception that ABM needs to be a drain on content resources.
 It needs content to function, of course, but there are ways to plan strategically ahead when creating content to maximize its usage.

-The most important tip for ABM content creation is to take a modular approach.
+The most important tip for ABM content creation is a modular approach.

 Modular content is the creation of assets that are designed to be broken down, rearranged, and repurposed.
 You can think of it like lego blocks.
 Creators can recombine pieces in multiple ways to create seemingly new content without actually creating new content.